Introduction

 About this guide

-This guide is for the Affinity team.
-A PDF guide is available for prospects and clients which also explains our integrations.
+This guide is for Affinity staff.
+A PDF guide is available for prospects and customers which also explains our integrations.

 Why process is important

-We have a process in place to ensure that integration projects are successful and profitable, with clear client expectations, minimal scope creep and compensation for any changes.
+We have a process in place to ensure that integration projects are successful and profitable, with clear customer expectations, minimal scope creep and compensation for any changes.

 Why we offer integrations

 Efficiency and automation.
-Many clients need a way to automate the entry, transfer and validation of data across systems.
+Many customers need a way to automate the entry, transfer and validation of data across systems.

 Insight and visibility.
-Data feeds from Affinity to our clients' BI platforms are often the best way to give them the insights they need.
+Data feeds from Affinity Payroll Admin to our customers' BI platforms are often the best way to give them the insights they need.

 Data quality.
 Eliminating manual re-keying of information reduces errors.